Addpixel/KirbyComments/README.md

 ## Email Notifications

+To use email notifications enable the `use.email` option and specify at least one recipient using the `email.to` option.

 The email body (email.template.txt) and subject (option: `email.subject`) can contain placeholders which will be replaced with the corresponding value.
 Placeholders have a name, start with `{{` and end with `}}`.

 ```